 To Mustafar and Back

-Much like Tatooine, Mustafar was a seemingly insignificant planet, yet would be the location of galaxy-defining events.
-Drenched in deep reds and molten imagery, it provided the rich and hell-like backdrop needed for Anakin’s final fall into darkness.
-Here are some of the deleted scenes that revolve around this crimson planet.
+Much like Tatooine, Mustafar was a seemingly insignificant planet, yet it would become the location of galaxy-defining events.
+Drenched in deep reds and molten imagery, it provided the rich, hell-like backdrop needed for Anakin’s final fall into darkness.